LauraGusmao/ebytr-todo/README.md

 cd ebytr-todo
 ```

-Use the package manager [npm](https://www.npmjs.com/) to install app.
+Use the package manager [npm](https://www.npmjs.com/) to install and run the app.

 ```bash
 # change directory to server